Ong-Bak: Plot

-In the village of Ban Nong Pradu in rural northeastern Thailand lies an ancient Buddha statue named Ong-Bak.
-The village falls in despair after thieves from Bangkok desecrate the statue and take the head with them.
-Ting, a villager extremely skilled in Muay Thai, volunteers to travel to Bangkok to recover the stolen head of Ong-Bak.
-His only lead is Don, a drug dealer who attempted to buy an amulet in Nong Pradu one day earlier.
+An ancient Buddha statue named Ong-Bak is kept in the village of Ban Nong Pradu in rural northeastern Thailand.
+The villagers fall in despair after thieves from Bangkok desecrate the statue Ong-Bak and take the head with them.
+Ting, a resident and Muay Thai expert, volunteers to travel to Bangkok to recover the stolen head.
+Ting's only lead is Don, a drug dealer who attempted to buy an amulet in Nong Pradu earlier.
+Upon arriving in Bangkok with a bagful of money donated by the village, Ting meets his cousin Humlae, who has dyed his hair blond and begun calling himself "George."

-Upon arriving in Bangkok with a bagful of money donated by his village, Ting meets up with his cousin Humlae, who has dyed his hair blond and begun calling himself "George".
 Humlae and his friend Muay Lek are street-bike racing hustlers who make a living out of conning yaba dealers.
-Reluctant to help Ting, Humlae steals Ting's money and bets all of it in an underground fighting tournament at a bar on Khaosan Road.
-Ting tracks down Humlae and gets his money back after stunning the crowd by knocking out the champion in the ring with one kick.
-His extraordinary skill grabs the attention of Komtuan, a grey-haired crime lord who uses a wheelchair and needs an electrolarynx to speak.
-It is discovered that Don had stolen Ong-Bak's head to sell to Komtuan, who sees no value in it and orders him to dispose of it.
+Reluctant to help Ting, Humlae steals Ting's money and bets it in an underground fighting tournament at a bar on Khaosan Road.
+Ting tracks down Humlae and gets his money back after stunning the crowd by knocking out the champion, where his extraordinary skill grabs the attention of Komtuan, a grey-haired crime lord who uses a wheelchair and needs an electrolarynx to speak.
+Don is the one who ordered Ong-Bak's head stolen to sell it to Komtuan, who sees no value in it and orders him to dispose of it.

 The next day, Humlae and Muay Lek are chased all over town by drug dealer Peng and his gang after a botched baccarat game scam at an illegal street gambling booth.
 Ting fights off most of the thugs and helps Humlae and Muay Lek escape in exchange for helping him find Don.
 They return to the bar, where Ting wins the respect of the crowd after defeating three opponents consecutively.
 The trio find Don's hideout, triggering a lengthy tuk-tuk chase.
 The chase ends at a port in the Chao Phraya River, where Ting discovers Komtuan's cache of stolen Buddha statues submerged underwater.